List of A Series of Unfortunate Events characters: Ishmael

-Ishmael appears in The End, in which he is main antagonist.
+Ishmael appears in The End, in which he is the main antagonist.

 Ishmael is the facilitator of a small colony of island inhabitants and former member of V.F.D.
-He blames Count Olaf for the fire that destroyed his home to which Count Olaf claimed wasn't caused by him.
+He blames Count Olaf for the fire that destroyed his home to which Count Olaf claimed was not caused by him.
 Ishmael uses peer pressure and the sedative of fermented coconut cordial to influence the islanders.
 While claiming to be unable to walk, he often sneaks off to the island's arboretum writing diary entries and organizing shipwrecked objects.
 The Baudelaires, when on this island, discover that he used to know their parents and forced them off the island when their mother was pregnant with Violet.
 When they ask him why he keeps so many secrets from the islanders, he says that he is trying to keep them safe.
+Ishmael was the one who used a harpoon gun on Count Olaf at the cost of infecting the castaways, Count Olaf, and Kit Snicket with the Medusoid Mycelium.
 He is last seen on a boat leaving the island, surrounded by poisoned islanders, although he previously consumed an antidote.

 In the TV series, Ishmael is portrayed by Peter MacNicol.
 Unlike the novel, he can freely walk about, but prefers to sit most of the time.
 His home was not burned down by Olaf but instead, Ishmael is revealed to be the founder of V.F.D. and the estranged principal of Prufrock Preparatory School where he would induct young members into the group.
 He also did not force the Baudelaire parents off the island and instead they left on their own accord.
+When the Medusoid Mycelium was unleashed, Ishmael led the castaways off the island as he knows of an antidote factory on the part of the mainland that's close to their island.
 Lemony deduces that Ishmael and the islanders were saved by the Incredibly Deadly Viper who swam miles into the ocean to deliver the special apple to them all, despite that he's not sure.